Why won’t my kids pick up their toys?

 The first probable reason our kids don’t pick up their toys is because it’s a new concept to them.
-We have been picking up for them their whole life.
+We have been picking things up for them their whole life.
 So it doesn’t naturally occur to them to do it themselves.
 No child thinks, “How can I give my parent a break?” or “I bet they’d be thrilled if I figured out how to run this dishwasher!”

 Tidying up is a new idea and a new responsibility and it’s not going to happen magically.

 Yes, this means extra work for you the first times you guide them.
 Teaching your kids the habit of cleaning up is a process which is labor-heavy on the front end.
-For many of us, it feels easier to ignore a pile of toys than to nag about the mess until we get results.
+For many of us, it seems easier to ignore a pile of toys than to nag about the mess until we get results.

 How much clutter is yours?

-The second probable reason kids aren’t cleaning up on the regular is because we, their parents, don’t pick up our stuff either!
-If the house has clutter on every surface, everyone gets used to living with messes.
+The second probable reason kids aren’t cleaning up on the regular is because we, their parents, don’t pick up our stuff either.
+If the house has clutter on every surface, children become used to living with messes.

 There’s no easy way around it: modeling is the most effective way to teach a behavior.